Quick answer

 Polish law permits a maximum deposit of three months' rent.
 The return timeline and conditions must be stated explicitly — standard is one month after lease end, minus documented deductions for damage beyond normal wear and tear.
 Vague deposit language without a return timeline consistently favours landlords in disputes.

-Czynsz is the building management charge — mandatory, separate from rent, typically PLN 300–700 per month.
+Czynsz is the building management charge — mandatory, separate from rent, typically a fine–700 per month.
 Most listings quote rent without czynsz.
 Your actual monthly cost is the rent figure plus czynsz.
 Confirm the czynsz amount in writing before signing.
 Discovering it after your first month's bills arrive is a budgeting problem you cannot solve retrospectively.

 Common Errors When Reviewing a Polish Lease